JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 ## Sheep eat grass
 Our simulated `Sheep` will have a certain amount of energy $E$, a reproduction probability $p_r$, and a probablity to find food $p_f$ in each iteration of our simulation.
-Additionally, each sheep with get a certain amout of energy $\Delta E$ from eating a `Grass`.
+Additionally, each sheep with get some amout of energy from eating a `Grass` which is computed with the variable $\Delta E$..
 The corresponding struct then looks like this
 ```@example non_parametric_agents
 mutable struct Sheep <: Animal
     id::Int